sdsc-hpc-training/webinars/202004_comet_101/running_jobs_on_comet.md

 ### <a name="running-jobs-slurm"></a>Running Jobs using SLURM

 * All jobs must be run via the Slurm scheduling infrastructure.
 There are two types of jobs:
-    * Interactive Jobs: Use `srun` command:
+    * Interactive Jobs: Use the `srun` command:
         ```
         srun --pty --nodes=1 --ntasks-per-node=24 -p debug -t 00:30:00 --wait 0 /bin/bash
         ```
     * Batch Jobs: Submit batch scripts from the login nodes.
-Can set environment variables in the shell or in the batch script, including:
+You can set environment variables in the shell or in the batch script, including:
-        * Partition (also call qeueing system, details on upcoming slide)
+        * Partition (also called the qeueing system)
         * Time limit for a job (maximum of 48 hours; longer on request)
         * Number of nodes, tasks per node
         * Memory requirements (if any)